herronej/research/index.md

 ## About

-Emily Herron is a Postdoctoral Research Associate at Oak Ridge National Laboratory in the Analytics and AI Methods at Scale Group.
-Her research focuses on machine learning, particularly in neural architecture search, large language models, and AI trustworthiness.
+Emily Herron is a postdoctoral research associate in the Analytics & AI Methods at Scale Group in the National Center for Computational Science at Oak Ridge National Laboratory.
+Her current research focuses on machine learning, particularly in neural architecture search, large language models, and AI trustworthiness.
 She completed her Ph.D. in Data Science & Engineering from the University of Tennessee, where she worked on generalized differentiable neural architecture search with scaling and stability improvements.

 ## Current Work